Visualiser en français

-Many students with complex health problems and disabilities would not be able to attend school without the health supports we provide.
-A large number of the students that we serve have developmental delays or other challenges that do not affect their ability to attend school, but may affect their ability to fully benefit from educational routines.
+Students with complex health conditions and disabilities may rely on health supports to attend school.
+Some students may have developmental delays or other conditions that do not affect their ability to attend school, but may affect their ability to fully benefit from educational routines.

-Through the School Health Support Services program, your Care Coordinator arranges in-school access to a wide range of professional health-care services, including:
+Through the School Health Support Services program, a Home and Community Care Support Services Care Coordinator arranges in-school access to a range of services.

 - Information and referral services

 For students in private schools or students who are home schooled, Home and Community Care Support Services may also provide:

 - Occupational therapy

 In addition to delivering care in schools, visiting professionals may also provide health-related education, teaching and consultation services to school staff and parents in the school setting.

 A child or youth may be eligible for School Health Support Services, if the child or youth:

 - is registered as a student at a school as defined under Ontario's Education Act;